TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lesson.md

 Students will be able to...

 * Define and identify: **modulo**
-* Review looping and control structures
+* Demonstrate looping and control structures
-* Use looping concepts in music making via EarSketch
+* Demonstrate the use of looping concepts in music making via EarSketch
-* Use control structures to create music
+* Demostrate using control structures to create music

 ## Materials/Preparation